-It remains vital for the team to market themselves beyond just Western New York.
+It remains vital for the team to market itself beyond just Western New York.
 Note I wrote for the team, not for the fans.
 We don't care.
-We should because more Bills Mafia in the world is a good thing.
+We should because having more members of the Bills Mafia in the world is a good thing.
 Their time holding training camp at St. John Fischer College in Rochester has done exactly that.
-It’s helped build a young generation of football fans into Buffalo Bills fans.
-Make no mistake about it: the Rochester contingent of Bills Mafia is large and loyal, and training camp absolutely was successful at growing it.
+It’s helped build a younger generation of football fans who are now Buffalo Bills fans.
+Make no mistake about it: the Rochester contingent of the Bills Mafia is large and loyal, and training camp absolutely was successful at growing it.

 That’s why it’s time to leave.